Cart0

 On holidays like Rosh Hashanah, Hanom hosted up to 100 guests in her Tel Aviv apartment.
 The gatherings were “chaotic, but with a lot of love,” Rottem recalls fondly.
 The 30 or so grandchildren would escape to Hanom’s room and have pillow fights as the adults talked and lingered.

 Her menu for each holiday remained the same, unchanging from one year to the next.
 “It doesn’t change at all and I love it,” Rottem says.
-On Rosh Hashanah, she served khoresh sib, a stewed meat dish made with fruit, gondi, anshe anar or meatballs with pomegranate soup, rice with barberries, a cold apple drink called faloodeh, and more.
+On Rosh Hashanah, she served khoresh sib, a stewed meat dish made with fruit, gondi, ashe anar or meatballs with pomegranate soup, rice with barberries, a cold apple drink called faloodeh, and more.
 And following Persian tradition, she used expensive ingredients as a wish for a prosperous year.

 It is in this repetition of dishes and traditions that a legacy was built, Rottem says.
 “This is the legacy, this is the power.
 I believe you give it to your children.
 They move it to their children.
 It’s in your body, in the blood.”
 Rottem continues to serve several of Hanom’s dishes at her Rosh Hashanah table, along with others she’s created.

 Today, much of Rottem’s work as a blogger and cookbook author focuses on Persian cooking.
 “I feel the power of those recipes,” she explains.
-Some are generations old and others are her interpretation, but “but still, the taste, the base is there… Food that is going generation to generation has so much responsibility.”
+Some are generations old and others are her interpretation, “but still, the taste, the base is there… Food that is going generation to generation has so much responsibility.”

 Photographer: Penny de los Santos.
 Prop Stylist: Mariana Velasquez.